-- 1. Pull the CPU socket locking lever away from the socket to unhook it and raise the locking lever to the upright position. - 2.
-Match the pin 1 corner on the CPU socket and the pin 1 corner on the processor and insert the processor into the socket.
+- Install and secure the Retention Module on the mainboard.
+Pull the CPU socket locking lever away from the socket to - Pull the CPU socket locking lever away from the socket to unhook it and raise the locking lever to the upright position. - Match the corner on the CPU marked with an arrow with pin-1 on the CPU socket (the corner with the pinhole noticeably missing).
+Insert the processor into the socket.
 Do not use force.